renuo/applications-setup-guide/ruby_on_rails/README.md

 ## Ruby On Rails 5.1

-This setup will cover a pure, monolithic, Rails Applications.
+This setup will cover a pure, monolithic Rails Applications.
 This is the most frequent type of application we have at Renuo and probably also the easiest to setup.
 The application (and relative github repo) will be named after the `[project-name]` you chose before.